- Edmonton Roofing Cost 2020

 Edmonton Roofing Cost 2020

-Edmonton roofing cost varies by current market conditions, material, labour, the roof pitch, the roof surface area, and the complexity of the roof.
-An asphalt roof replacement costs between C$3.0 - C$5.0/sq.ft. on average, but some roofs may cost up to $10.0 per square foot.
+Edmonton roofing cost 2020 depends on market conditions, material, labour, the roof pitch, the roof surface area, and the complexity of the roof.
+An asphalt roof replacement in Edmonton costs between C$3 to C$4/sq.ft., but some asphalt roofs may cost up to $10 per square foot.
 Depending on a few factors, a 1,700 square feet asphalt roof can cost $5,100 to $6,800 on average.

 Photo: shingle bundles and underlayment

 The most expensive portion of a roof replacement is its labour cost.
 This is because it takes days of hard work to complete a roofing project, and it takes many years of training and experience to make an excellent roofer.

 There are different types of roofing labours and their wage differs depending on their skill level.
 The ground-level labours perform shingle tear-offs and clean-up works.
 They also assist other roofers, who install shingles and do metal flashing work.
 The Crew Lead is the head of a crew.
 He/she is responsible for managing the workflow, ensuring the quality of the work performed.
 A Crew Lead reports directly to the Operating Manager or the Business Owner.
 Sometimes, the Crew Lead is also the Business Owner.

 A roof replacement takes a lot of material.
 An average roof consumes between 70 to 130 bundles of asphalt shingles, which is 3,500 to 6,000 Ibs of materials!
 Asphalt shingles cost increases by 5% to 10% annually, and sometimes the cost will increase more than three times per year.
 Premium asphalt shingles cost twice as much in comparison.

 Roofing shingles are just one thing.
 Accessories are another significant portion of the total material cost: